- What is your department's philosophy?

 See the requirements page for more details.

 Most students who receive doctorates in the program do research and teach at colleges or universities.
-In recent years, they have obtained positions in political science departments at such institutions as the University of California at Berkeley, Colorado College, Harvard, University of Wisconsin, M.I.T., Princeton, Yale, Southern California, Virginia, and Wellesley.
+In recent years, they have obtained positions in political science departments at such institutions as the University of California at Berkeley, Harvard, NYU, M.I.T., Princeton, Yale, Southern California, Virginia, and Wellesley.
 One graduate joined the faculty at Harvard Business School.
 Others have positions in research organizations like RAND, and still others have positions in university administration and government.
 Click to see the list of recent placements.

 Where can I get more information on life at Stanford, housing, financial aid or being an international student?